mongodb-js/oidc-plugin/README.md

 // ...
 ```

-See the TypeScript annontations for more API details.
+See the TypeScript annotations for more API details.

 [mongodb node.js driver]: https://github.com/mongodb/node-mongodb-native